hanhung/bourgain_embedding/README.md

 Suppose you have in machine learning a dataframe, which has mixed categorical and numerical values, but your favourite machine learning algorithm works only with numeric features.
 The options you have is to one-hot-encode the categorical features, or you could directly embed every instance of the sample in euclidean space.
 This way you have only numerical features and can ran your algorithm.

-# Is there some guarantee, that this will work.
+# Is there some guarantee, that this will work?

 Well, the Bourgain Theorem guarantees, that every finite metric space X with n points will be embedded in euclidean space with distortion at most log(n).
 This is a good thing, since there is a theorem, which proves, that it doesn't go any better.